-- · Meet with the Nursing Director, course leader or designee to complete the exit interview. - Submit a letter to the Nursing Director at the college where the student was enrolled in the nursing program, requesting readmission to the program by: - April 1 for fall semester readmission. - November 1 for spring semester readmission. - Consult with the college nursing director if leaving the program after November 1st during the fall semester or after April 1st during the spring semester. - Describe in the letter efforts made by the applicant to strengthen the areas of concern identified during the exit interview.
+- Meet with the Nursing Director, course leader or designee to complete the exit interview. - Submit a letter to the Nursing Director at the college where the student was enrolled in the nursing program, requesting readmission to the program by: - April 1 for fall semester readmission. - November 1 for spring semester readmission. - Describe in the letter efforts made by the applicant to strengthen the areas of concern identified during the exit interview.

-Students will be notified of their readmission status by the college within 30 days of the readmission request.
 Readmission is granted on a space available basis.
 Additional items may be required by the student to complete the readmission assessment.